tappyduckmancodes/spotify-lyric-downloader/README.md

 # How to use:

-· Listen to a song on Spotify
+· Listen to a song on Spotify web player (and be signed in on the normal https://open.spotify.com/ site)

-· open converter.py
+· open converter.py in a cmd or git-bash terminal

 · Wait about 10 seconds

-· Once complete, check "Lyrics" folder for grouping by album and artist
+· Once complete, check "Lyrics" folder for grouping by artist, album, and track number and title.